AbstractMonkey/whats-my-runner/README.md

 * ubuntu-20.04
 * ubuntu-18.04

-Simply run the workflow from the 'Actions' tab, select the environment you want to investigate, and download the .zipped artifact containing a text file.
+Simply run the workflow from the 'Actions' tab, select the environment(s) you want to investigate, and download the .zipped artifact containing a text file.